Steamer trunk restoration project, remove mildew odor, secure old labels and learn How to Restore an Old Steamer Trunk in a Few Simple Steps.

 Since this is a furniture salve product I do not want to use the same brush that I would use with my paint.
 So make sure to use a brush dedicated just to this type of application.
 Im using a wax type brush.
 You can find this kind of brush (here).

-Using your dedicated brush apply the lemon verbena to the entire vintage trunk.
-Work the furniture salve into the wood as well as gently applying over the labels.
+Work the furniture salve into the wood slats as well as gently apply it over the labels.

 The Wise Owl lemon verbena conditions, seals and protects the wood.
-But unlike wax, it does not harden leaving a softer and heavenly smelling result.
-This furniture salve is made with hemp seed oil, natural waxes, cold pressed lavender essential oil and lemon verbena oils.
+But unlike wax, it does not harden leaving a softer and heavenly-smelling result.
+This furniture salve is made with hemp seed oil, natural waxes, cold-pressed lavender essential oil, and lemon verbena oils.
 Plus other awesome natural goodness that adds to the strength and superpowers of the salve.
-You can see here how much of a difference the verbena makes on the steamer trunk.
-What a difference, right?
-As an added bonus you can even use Wise Owl lemon verbena on the metal portions of the steamer.

-Watch the Restoration in Video
+Watch the Complete Restoration in the Video

-Once the Wise Owl verbena is applied to the entire steamer trunk make sure to go back and buff any excess salve with an old T-shirt.
 Especially on the metal areas since the product does not absorb into the metal.
-But here’s a fun fact: Apply and buff well where it’s very dirty to remove the oxidation from metal and remove dirt and debris.
+But here’s a fun fact: Apply and buff well where itโs very dirty to remove the oxidation from metal and remove dirt and debris.
 How cool!
-Click here to get Wise Owl verbena.
-If you would like to check out all of Wise Owls products, including the chalk synthesis paint, primer, wax, glazes, sealers and more you can find them all here: Wise Owl Products.

 If you are a furniture restorer or furniture painter you should also check out How to Save Wooden Drawers with Lemon Verbena.